 I eat burgers medium rare, and the middle sure looks really pink to me.
 I figure cats can handle rare if it's fresh and good quality.

 I also put raw eggs in my smoothies.
-Maybe some egg will mix well into the raw beef, for added variety.
+Maybe some egg yolk will mix well into the raw beef, for added variety.
+I read egg whites keep cats from absorbing nutrients, for some reason.

 Raw bones are important for feline dental health.
 Chunks and Bones For Your Cat's Teeth: “Raw bones appropriate for cats include fresh chicken necks and wings, which the cat can completely consume.”
 Approximately 70% of domestic cats have some dental issue by the age of 3.